Jazzbert/CarND-Advanced-Lane-Lines/writeup_report.md

 The code for my perspective transform is in Step 2 of the [notebook][notebook].
 It includes two functions called `warp()` and `unwarp()`, which which create warped/unwarped output for binary or color images.

-I used one of the straight-line images to find four points that could represented a rectangle in top-down view manually using photo editing software (Pinta).
+I used one of the straight-line images to find four points that could represent a rectangle in top-down view manually using photo editing software (Pinta).
 I drew two horizontal lines near and far and the road and identified the related points:

 This resulted in the following source and destination points: